AT&T: Media pivot and divesture

-On May 21, 2025, AT&T announced an agreement to purchase Lumen Technologies' mass-market fiber business, extending AT&T's terrestrial broadband connectivity footprint across additional states in the US.

-On July 2, 2025, AT&T and TPG Capital closed the sale of the remaining 70% stake in DirecTV.

 On September 12, 2025, AT&T announced its partnership with Gigs to enable more U.S. tech companies like Klarna or Walmart's OnePay to launch their own mobile services.

 2024 Snowflake data breach

 In 2024, AT&T was one of several clients of Snowflake Inc. that had data stolen in as part of the mass 2024 Snowflake data breach.
 Phone and text logs from May 1, 2022 to October 31, 2022 of "nearly all" AT&T customers were exposed as part of the breach.
 This hack is the first cyber incident in which the Justice Department has asked a company to delay filing a disclosure with the SEC because of potential national security or public safety concerns.

 AT&T was also reported to have been affected by a 2024 attack from the Salt Typhoon advanced persistent threat linked to the Chinese government.

+Acquisition of Lumen Technologies' connectivity business

+On May 21, 2025, AT&T announced an agreement to purchase Lumen Technologies' mass-market fiber business for $5.75 billion, extending AT&T's terrestrial broadband connectivity footprint across additional states in the US (including most of former Baby Bell US West's territory).
+The transaction excludes Lumen's legacy copper-based consumer telephone network which is slated to be retired in the upcoming years.
+The transaction closed on February 2, 2026.